 API 620 also covers requirements for examination methods, procedures, acceptance criteria, and qualification of examination personnel.
 API 620 examination requirements, but are not limited too, non-destructive examination (NDE) which include, visual examination (VT), magnetic particle testing (MP), liquid penetrant testing (LPT), radio-graphic testing (RT), ultrasonic testing (UT) and other applicable test methods may include vacuum box leak test, air-solution film leak test and Hydro static testing where the tank is filled with water similar to API-650 with the addition of a pneumatic pressure applied in accordance with all applicable quality and safety processes and procedures to the envelope above the shell to roof juncture.

 Like the old API-12C specification the remaining tank specification is API 12D which is utilized for the construction and field erection of welded tanks for storage of production fluids.
 Typically, this standard is used by upstream petroleum producers or companies.
 Whereas welded shop fabricated tanks used in this same service are governed by the API 12 F standard, the API 12D standard is used for field erected tanks.
 API 12D does not have the designer latitudes that API-650 has and uses predetermined tank sizes, dimensions, internal design pressure or vacuum pressure (also known as in and out breathing), and set criteria for accessories and testing requirements.

-As a point of interest, for a tank to be a true API – 12F or 12 D tank the nameplate must bear the API Monogram.
+As a point of interest, for a tank to be a certified API – 12F or 12 D tank the nameplate must bear the API Monogram.